nzmpi/NFT-game-robots/README.md

        uint32 readyTime;
     }

-Every NFT has its own struct, that keeps all stats:
+Every NFT has its own struct, that keeps all its stats:

     mapping (uint256 => Robot) public robots;